Lakes & Trails

 Location and Parking

-📍 Located along South Willow Drive between The Gathering Place and the Self-Storage facility
+📍 Located along South Willow Drive between The Gathering Place and the Self-Storage facility.
+Visit Directions page

 🅿️ Street parking is available along Ricecrest Street, between South Willow and Gasmer.
-A paved trail leads directly to Triangle Lake’s loop trail where you can walk to the Dabney Kennedy Scout Pavilion and then cross South Willow to Scout Lake.
+A paved trail leads to Triangle Lake’s loop trail where you can walk to the Dabney Kennedy Scout Pavilion and cross to Scout Lake.

 Spotlight Features